Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

 In Fig.~\ref{SatNetPic}, we consider the maximum number of secret bits per day (versus ground distance) that can be distributed by a repeaterless fiber link between the stations and also by fiber-links assisted by ideal quantum repeaters.
-Assuming the same clock, we compare these ground-based performances with the secret-bits per day that can be distributed by using a satellite moving between the two stations, the latter operating in the same way with respect to the satellite, i.e., via night-time/day-time downlink [Eq.~(\ref{LBprimo})] and night-time uplink [Eq.~(\ref{LBsecondo})].
-We can see how a satellite can easily beat the fiber-based repeaterless bound when the stations are separated by more than $200$~km, and how it can achieve the same rate of $30$ ideal quantum repeaters when the station-to-station ground separation is about $6500~$km.
+Assuming the same clock, we compare these ground-based performances with the secret-bits per day that can be distributed by using a satellite moving between the two stations, the latter operating in the same way with respect to the satellite, i.e., via night/day-time downlink [Eq.~(\ref{LBprimo})] or night/day-time uplink [Eq.~(\ref{LBsecondo})].

+We can see how a satellite can beat the fiber-based repeaterless bound when the stations are separated by more than $215$~km, and how it can achieve the same rate of $30$ ideal quantum repeaters when the station-to-station ground separation is about $6675~$km.
+This performance is achievable in downlink no matter if during the day or the night (solid red line in Fig.~\ref{SatNetPic} ).
+As expected, in uplink, the performances are worse than downlink (despite the better setup).
+That being said, via uplink to the satellite, the remote users are still able to beat\ ground chains of quantum repeaters after similar distances.